sylynder/webby/README.md

 ## Server Requirements

-PHP version 7.4 or newer is recommended.
+PHP version 8.0 or newer is recommended.

-PHP 8.1 was released in November 2021 and so most of it's functionalities were not known to be supported yet, this delayed the development of this project to work perfectly with the latest version 8.1 of PHP and the framework, we advise to stay between versions 7.4 and 8.0 for stable PHP appplication development.
+PHP 8.1 was released in November 2021 and so most of it's functionalities were not known to be supported yet, this delayed the development of this project to work perfectly with the latest version 8.1 of PHP and the framework, ~~we advise to stay between versions 7.4 and 8.0 for stable PHP appplication development.~~

-If you want to discover bugs and contribute, then you are welcome to use the PHP 8.1 version.
+~~If you want to discover bugs and contribute, then you are welcome to use the PHP 8.1 version.~~

 Currently it supports 8.1 but no issues have come up yet.
 We will be looking forward to that as 8.2 is to be released later.